sathviksaya/restrodroid/README.md

-# HotelHost
+# Restrodroid

-  HotelHost is a system of App and a Line following Robot working together to automate a restaurant's day to day processes.
+  Restrodroid is a system of App and a Line following Robot working together to automate a restaurant's day to day processes.

 ## Puthon App